ComputationalRadiationPhysics/picongpu/docs/source/usage/picmi/intro.rst

   - ``__init__(..., picongpu_template_dir)``:
     Specify the template dir to use for code generation, please refer to :ref:`the documentation on the matter for details <picmi-custom-generation>`
-  - ``__init__(...,  picongpu_custom_user_input)``:
-    pass custom user input to the code generation. this may be used in conjunction with custom templates to change the code generation.
-    See :ref:`PICMI custom code generation<picmi-custom-generation>` for the documentation on using custom input.
   - ``__init__(...,  picongpu_typical_ppc)`` typical ppc to be used for normalization in PIConGPU
   - ``write_input_file(..., pypicongpu_simulation)``:
     use a :ref:`PyPIConGPU simulation<PyPIConGPU_Intro>` object instead of an PICMI- simulation object to generate a PIConGPU input.